CAN I GROW RASPBERRIES?

 Pruning is essential to maintaining strong prolific raspberry plants and can be done twice a year - after summer fruit production and in early spring.
 After the summer harvest, cut back to the ground all canes that have produced fruit.
-In early spring, prune out weak or dead canes and any canes over 5 feet tall.
-Prune the rest to 4.5 to 5 feet.
+In early spring, prune out weak or dead canes and prune any canes over 5 feet tall to 30-48 inches.
 (For heavier fall production of everbearers, prune back all canes to the ground in early spring only).

 INSECTS & DISEASES